27 Jul Are Cubicles Back? Workplaces are Getting a Makeover

 Provided that these spaces don’t pose any occupational hazards such as exposure to outdoor contaminants to workers, companies are more than welcome to take advantage of any underutilized space.

-Forbes states that WeWork had more than 150 of its locations having outdoor spaces catering to different employee needs like group meetings and meal times.
+Forbes states that WeWork had more than 150 of its locations establish outdoor spaces catering to different employee needs like group meetings and meal times.
 Ebbie Wisecarver, WeWork’s head of global design says, “In a time when fresh air is more valuable than ever, we’re happy to offer our members access to spaces that provide the chance to work productively from both indoors and outdoors.”

 Other than the design of the office layout, it’s paramount to include features in business offices to avoid any unnecessary contact and contamination within company premises.